Juhannuspukki/dynamic-range-extender/README.md

 # Dynamic Range Extender

-**Dynamic Range Extender** is a Zsh script that converts standard JPEG and TIFF images into **HDR gain-map HEIC** images that display with enhanced highlights on HDR-capable devices.
+**Dynamic Range Extender** is a Zsh script that converts standard JPEG and TIFF images into HDR gain-map images, producing either **Apple-compatible HEIC** files or **Ultra HDR JPEGs** that display brighter highlights on HDR-capable devices.

-Unlike true HDR photography, this script **does not recover additional dynamic range** from the source image.
-Instead, it generates a **synthetic HDR gain map**, similar to the technique used by Apple and Android's Adaptive/Ultra HDR photos, allowing compatible displays to render bright regions (such as sunlight, reflections, and lamps) with greater intensity.
+Unlike true HDR photography, this script does **not** recover additional dynamic range from the source image.
+Instead, it generates a synthetic HDR gain map that compatible software can use to render bright regions with greater intensity while preserving normal SDR appearance.

 ## Features

+- Converts JPEG and TIFF images
-- Converts a single image or an entire directory
+- Processes single files or entire directories
-- Supports:
-  - JPEG (`.jpg`, `.jpeg`)
-  - TIFF (`.tif`, `.tiff`)
-- Generates Apple-compatible HDR gain-map HEIC images
+- Outputs Apple HDR gain-map HEIC (default) or Ultra HDR JPEG (`-j`)
 - Recursive directory processing
-- Preserves image metadata and ICC color profiles
+- Preserves metadata and ICC color profiles
-- Adjustable:
-  - Highlight threshold
+- Falls back to the system sRGB ICC profile if none is embedded
-  - HDR boost strength (in stops)
+- Adjustable HDR threshold and boost strength
-  - HEIC quality
-  - Color space
-  - Bit depth
+- Adjustable output quality, color space and bit depth
+- Progress bar with ETA for batch processing
+- Timestamped log files
-- Optional preservation of intermediate files for debugging
+- Verbose mode and optional preservation of intermediate files

----

-## How it works

-Dynamic Range Extender performs the following steps:

-1. Creates an SDR version of the original image.
-2. Generates a grayscale gain map representing highlight intensity.
-3. Embeds the gain map into an ISO UltraHDR JPEG using **libultrahdr**.
-4. Converts the result into an Apple-compatible HDR gain-map HEIC using **toGainMapHDR**.

-The resulting HEIC:

-- appears like a normal photo on SDR displays
-- displays brighter highlights on HDR-capable displays

----

 ## Requirements

-### macOS

-Install the required tools:

 ```bash
 brew install imagemagick libultrahdr exiftool
 ```

-Download the latest **toGainMapHDR** binary:
+Download **toGainMapHDR** from:

 https://github.com/chemharuka/toGainMapHDR/releases

-Either:

-- place it somewhere on your `PATH`, or
+Place it on your `PATH` or:
-- specify its location:

 ```bash
 export TOGAINMAPHDR=/path/to/toGainMapHDR
 ```

----

 ## Usage